xiangning-chen/Tsinghua-Mips-Compiler/README.md

-# Compiler_Mips
+## Mips Compiler for the course *Fundamental of digital logic and processor* at Tsinghua
-Mips Compiler in python3 version
+Mips Compiler in python3 version.